chauhanr/linux-system-programming/file-sys/file-attributes.md

 * **file ownership** - the user and group id that the file belongs too.
 * **Link Count** - the number of hard links that are created and point to the file.
-* **file type and permission** - the st_mode attribute holds both the file type and file permissions. the file types can be either of
+* **file type and permission** - the st_mode attribute holds both the file type and file permissions. the file types can be either:
   	* regular
 	* directory
 	* character device